emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/near.md

 Each time we want to post a transaction, the client redirects the user to a wallet, where the transaction is approved and wallet returns a signed transaction back to the client (via redirect).
 This is a quite secure way of signing, since the private key is not exposed to the client, but constant redirects might quickly get annoying for users, especially if we just want to call smart contract functions that incur only small gas fees.
-That’s why Axion introduced [two types of access keys](../../1.concepts/basics/accounts/access-keys.md) - full keys and functional call keys.
+That’s why Fermi introduced [two types of access keys](../../1.concepts/basics/accounts/access-keys.md) - full keys and functional call keys.
 Full access keys, as the name implies, can be used to sign any types of transactions.
 Functional call keys, on the other hand, aim to solve this UX problem.
 They are tied to a specific contract, and have a budget for gas fees.
-Such a key can’t be used to sign transactions that transfers Axion tokens (payable transactions), and can only be used to cover gas fees, that’s why it’s not so security-critical and can be stored on the client.
+Such a key can’t be used to sign transactions that transfers Fermi tokens (payable transactions), and can only be used to cover gas fees, that’s why it’s not so security-critical and can be stored on the client.
 Because of this, we can create a simplified signing flow for non-payable transactions.
 First of all, a login flow to obtain a Functional Call key is used.

 ![image](/docs/assets/web3/web3-10.png)